solana-foundation/developer-content/developers/courses/solana-course/content/serialize-instruction-data.md

   order and atomically, meaning that if any of the instructions fail for any reason, the entire transaction will fail to be processed.
-- Every _instruction_ is made up of 3 components: the intended program's ID, an array of all account’s involved, and a byte buffer of instruction data.
+- Every _instruction_ is made up of 3 components: the intended program's ID, an array of all accounts involved, and a byte buffer of instruction data.
 - Every _transaction_ contains: an array of all accounts it intends to read from or write to, one or more instructions, a recent blockhash, and one or more signatures.